matt1/doc.js/README.md

 * Adding and removing styles?
 Easy - just use *element*.style or if you want to add classes just use *element*.classList.
 * Setting up events on objects?
 A doddle; this is what *element*.addEventListener is for.
 * What about proxying calls to use a specific this?
 That is why modern ECMA standards provide the *function*.call method.
+* Cool animations?
+CSS3 gives us quite a lot of fun stuff for free.
-The aim of doc.js is to provide a light-weight wrapper around this pure raw functionality to provide shortcuts and convenience methods.
+The aim of doc.js is to provide a light-weight MIT-licensed wrapper around this pure raw functionality to provide shortcuts and convenience methods.

 Selecting Elements
 ------------------